Consumer Medicine Information

 Tell your doctor if you develop severe diarrhoea, even if it occurs several weeks after you have been given meropenem.
 It may mean that you have a serious bowel condition and you may need urgent medical attention.
 Do not take any medicine for your diarrhoea without checking with your doctor first.

-Your doctor may do tests to monitor your liver function if you have pre-existing liver disorders.
+Keep all of your doctor's appointments so that your progress can be checked.
+Your doctor may do occasionally do tests to monitor your liver function if you have pre-existing liver disorders.

 Things to be careful of

-Meropenem has been associated with headache, tingling or prickling skin and convulsions / seizures (fits).
-Any of these could affect your ability to drive or operate machines.
+Meropenem has been associated with headache, tingling or prickling skin and convulsions (fits).
+If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

-Tell your doctor as soon as possible if you do not feel well while you are taking meropenem or if you have any questions or concerns.
+Tell your doctor as soon as possible if you do not feel well while you are receiving meropenem.

 Tell your doctor if you notice any of the following: